 Angelica Graynamore, the Los Angeles Mercedes-Benz welfare case, is the bought dog of her father and has lost all self-respect.
 She’s caricatured as a trend-following hollow woman, cracking crab legs and reciting pitiful poetry to snag a pitiful one-night.
 DeDe and Angelica fascinate Joe but neither one is the girl for him.

 But Angelica’s half-sister Patricia fits the bill.
-She’s a rebel, also troubled by her uneasy relationship with her father.
+She’s also troubled by her uneasy relationship with her father.
 Patricia hasn’t sold out like Angelica and is acutely aware that every handout comes with strings attached.
 She’s a player and a fighter, and she’s just what Joe needs.

 So this brings us to the island of Waponi Wu, where many viewers say they totally tune out of the movie.
 I guess it was the last straw, a stylistic jump into outright silliness that they didn’t want to make.
 To Savant, it’s perfect.
 Joe versus the Volcano is about taking responsibility for one’s own life, which means having courage — courage not to be cool, courage not to be affluent; the courage to accept oneself and face life instead of forever retreating from possible pitfalls.
 Joe fancies himself a helpless victim until liberated by a fatal diagnosis.
 He makes the moves and takes the chances only when he no longer has his compass affixed to the safe path.
 Joe defies the feared ‘crooked roads’ that loom over American Panascope, Waponi Wu and his own living room, and finds his own adventure.
 A similar conflict is humorously described in Albert Brooks’ 1991 Defending Your Life, which is more blunt about ‘facing your fear!’ in a cosmic system of self-improvement through reincarnation.
 Joe versus the Volcano is closer to Brooks’ picture than it is to 1993’s Groundhog Day, which to Savant seems an improved, less philosophically leaky It’s a Wonderful Life.